Skip to main content

 Many Australian Standards are called up in regulation such as the National Construction Code.

 Australian Standards help maintain the safety, efficiency and cost-effectiveness of building in Australia.
-They outline rules, guidelines and detailed technical specifications, and are referenced in many industry regulations, including the National Construction Code (NCC), safety of machinery, structures relating to concrete and masonry, elements and structures of building, equipment, technology, internal and external elements and much, much more.
+They outline rules, guidelines and detailed technical specifications.
+They are referenced in many industry regulations.
+Some of these including the NCC, safety of machinery, structures relating to concrete and masonry, elements and structures of building, equipment, technology, internal and external elements and more.

 BUY STANDARDS